VW expects to raise productivity to more than 6% in 2019

 VW said that cost cuts that factories had been making in 2019 in personnel, ancillary procurement and general overhead costs amounted to 500 million euros ($547 million).

-This would contribute to targeted cost cuts in these areas totaling 2 billion euros between 2019 and 2023, it said.
+This would contribute to targeted cost cuts in these areas totalling 2 billion euros between 2019 and 2023, it said.